-If you’re about to put a new roof on your commercial building, consider the different commercial roofing material options.
-These are common materials used on commercial structures in Charlotte, NC.
+Consider the different commercial roofing material options if you’re about to put a new roof on your commercial building.
+There are multiple common materials used on commercial structures in Charlotte, NC.
 Adding a new roof to a commercial property is a long-term investment which is why it is vital to pick the most suitable material option for your property.

 Here is an overview that compares the most common commercial roofing materials and why they could be a good choice for your commercial building.